If you’ve only got a short time, here is how to do Disneyland Paris in One Day!

 This was our first visit to Disneyland Paris while staying off site.
 On our past two visits we’ve stayed in their hotels and had plenty of time over a couple of days to explore the two parks.
 It certainly requires very different planning to make sure you fit everything in that you want to do, but you can definitely do it.

-Here are some tips to make the most of your trip.
+Here are some tips to make the most of your trip to Disneyland Paris in One Day.

 Speak to your group and work out what everyone’s priorities are for the day.
 For us this time, it was Tower of Terror for my eldest, seeing Mickey Mouse for middle child and if my youngest could speak, he would have told me that ‘It’s a Small World’ is unmissable.
 We knew that we also had to fit in the Buzz Lightyear ride and then everything else was a bonus.